-Personal Trainer and Nutritionist, Hackney and East London
+Personal Trainer and Nutritionist in Whitechapel, Hackney and East London

 Nutrifitnessuk was founded by me, Sharon Stephens (a.k.a Rone), as a complete Nutrition and Fitness guide for all ages.

-As a Personal Trainer and Nutritionist, I am passionate about sharing the latest, cutting edge research on the effects of food on the mind and body.
+As a Personal Trainer and Nutritionist in East London, and Battersea I am passionate about sharing the latest, cutting edge research on the effects of food on the mind and body.

-Whether you are seeking Nutritional advice in Whitechapel, Hackney or Battersea, my aim is to inform and educate people on why physical inactivity and poor quality food choices, negatively impacts physical and mental wellbeing.
+Whether you are seeking Nutritional advice in Whitechapel, or a Personal Trainer in Battersea, or Hackney, my aim is to inform and educate people on why physical inactivity and poor quality food choices, negatively impacts physical and mental wellbeing.

-As a species we are designed to eat foods that grow seasonally, below and above ground, along with whatever we can catch in the form of meat or fish for protein.
+As a species we are designed to eat foods as close to their natural form as possible, that grow seasonally, along with whatever we can catch in the form of meat or fish for protein.

-If we stripped away all modern conveniences, we would have to do a significant amount of walking, running, lifting, climbing and digging, to find food and water.
-This would equate to resistance and cardiovascular training and would use all of our major muscle groups and a lot of energy daily.
-This would significantly reduce the risk of obesity and it's associated diseases.
+Without modern day conveniences, we would have to do a significant amount of walking, running, lifting, climbing and digging, to find food and water every day, in it's natural state.
+This would equate to resistance and cardiovascular exercise and would use all of our major muscle groups and a lot of energy, giving us daily exercise, a healthy diet and minimising the chances of obesity and its co-morbidities.

 Now I'm not suggesting we all set up camp in the nearest forest and start foraging in the undergrowth, but it would benefit us all if we cooked from scratch as much as possible, rather than eating foods out of a packet containing ingredients we can't pronounce.

-I have been a Personal trainer and Exercise to Music Instructor in East London for over 11yrs and qualified as a Nutritionist in Human Nutrition in 2016 at Greenwich University.
+I have been a Personal trainer and Exercise to Music Instructor in Whitechapel, Hackney and East London for over 11yrs and qualified as a Nutritionist in Human Nutrition in 2016 at Greenwich University.
 I am registered with the AFN (Association for Nutrition) and with Reps (Register of Exercise Professionals).

 Rones mission is to educate and inspire people to take responsibility for their physical and mental wellbeing, by giving them the nutritional and exercise tools necessary to transform their health.

-Rone teaches fitness classes for 'BETTER GYMS' in Hackney, and is a PERSONAL TRAINER IN HACKNEY, Bow and Mile End.
+Rone teaches fitness classes for 'BETTER GYMS' in Hackney, and is a PERSONAL TRAINER in Hackney, Whitechapel, Bow and Mile End.

-As a Personal Trainer in Hackney Rone is based at 'Space' gym, as well as in clients homes.
+As a Personal Trainer in Hackney and East London Rone is based at 'Space' gym, as well as in clients homes.
 She also utilises Victoria park and Clissold park during the summer months.

 Rone supports a wide range of health issues: